 5.2 Splash out

 Yep, this is one of those times when you might have to spend a little bit of money!
-We’re not talking anything extravagant – but you should absolutely think about holding a team event / party for each of your milestones.
-The actual event should be different each time (don’t let them get repetitive) and might be something as intimate as a team lunch (for smaller teams) to all out venue hire where appropriate.
+We’re not talking extravagant, though you should absolutely think about holding a team event / party for each of your milestones.
+The actual event should be different each time (don’t let them get repetitive).
+It might be something as intimate as a team lunch (for smaller teams) to all out venue hire where appropriate.
 Include a budget for these celebrations in your strategic engagement plan.

 5.3 Link reward to strategic success

-This covers somewhat similar ground to 4.3 in that what I”m talking about here is making sure there is a clear link between the reward and remuneration your people receive, and the success of the strategy.
-You can address on two levels: Firstly, ensure that people’s goals (the one they’re measured against typically annually) line up against the strategic plan.
-So that if they deliver their goals, the strategy succeeds and they get rewarded for it.
+Linking reward to strategic success covers somewhat similar ground to step 4.3.
+Make sure there’s a clear link between the reward and remuneration your people receive and the success of the strategy.
+Reward and remuneration can be addressed on two levels.
+Firstly, ensure the goals people own (the one they’re measured against typically annually) line up against the organization’s strategic plan.
+So, if people deliver the goals they own, the organization’s strategy succeeds and people get rewarded for it.
 This creates a clear linkage in their minds between the strategy and their own internal drivers.
 Secondly, it’s worth considering some kind of company-wide bonus scheme to reward everyone when certain milestones of the strategy are delivered.

 As part of your strategic engagement plan, you need to figure out how this reward is going to be structured and much money you plan to invest in it.